euwbah/musescore-xen-tuner/README.md

 This section describes the methodology of auto-positioning accidentals.
 This plugin will try its best to position accidentals.
 However, being a very ambitious project, this is an experimental feature and needs much feedback, testing & help from the community.

+### 0. Auto-positioning case study

+The auto-positioning function regards all chords at the same tick position at once.
+Thus, we only need to care about the positioning of accidentals one tick at a time.

+Here are the non-positioned and positioned versions juxtaposed:

 ### 1. Read chords at given tick

 First, we need to gather all the chords with the same tick position into one `Chords` data structure.
-In a similar spirit to `BarState`, , except there is no tick lookup, and that grace chords between multiple voices are indexed together, left to right.
+In a similar spirit to `BarState`, the purpose is to allow for easy traversal of chords for the purpose of auto-positioning.

+The `Chords` splits chords by voice.
+Within each voice, the main chord is separated from the grace chords.
+The index of the grace chords are synced across all voices right-to-left.

-For example, in the situation where both voice 1 and 2 have chords at the same tick, and voice 1 has 2 grace chords and voice 2 has 1 grace chord.
+To give an example, let's say voice 1 and 2 have chords + grace chords at the same tick; voice 1 has 2 grace chords and voice 2 has 1 grace chord.

 The generated data structure will look like this:

 ```js
 {